hsepulvedaj85/llm-case-study/README.md

 ---
 ## 📦 Environment Setup

-To run this project, you will need to configure your enviroment to run properly
+To run this project, you will need to download software like Ollama and docker; and configure your enviroment to run properly.

 ### ✅ Requirements